maxto/qapi/README.md

 # qapi
-Low-level functions for quantitative analysis in R
+Low-level functions for Quantitative Analysis in R